robotology-legacy/icub-packaging/README.md

 # icub-packaging

-This is repository containing the scripts used to buils the icub-main and icub-common binary packages
+This is repository containing the scripts used to builds the icub-main and icub-common binary packages

 ## License